Yew Tee

 Yew Tee is a residential area in the West Region of Singapore.
 Yew Tee is a cluster of Housing and Development Board flats and private condominiums.
-Yew Tee is under the Marsiling–Yew Tee Group Representation Constituency.
-The current Members of Parliament in the Marsiling—Yew Tee Town Council are Lawrence Wong, Alex Yam, Hany Soh and Zaqy Mohamad from the People's Action Party (PAP).
+Yew Tee is part of the subdivision of Choa Chu Kang.

 Etymology and history

 Yew Tee is originally a village off Woodlands Road, near present-day Gali Batu Depot.
 During the Japanese Occupation of Singapore, oil was stored in the village and the village became known as Yew Tee (油池, Peng'im: iu5 di5, lit. "oil pond" in Teochew).

 The village used to have more than 300 families residing there which consists mostly of farmers growing vegetables and rearing ducks and chickens.
 In the 1980s, development of the area led to the villagers moving away from Yew Tee.
 Yew Tee became a household name with the construction of the Yew Tee MRT station which is located where the village used to be, near Stagmont Ring.

 The Yew Tee Community Centre, set up in 1963 and one of Singapore's oldest community centres, closed down in 1998.
 The closure was due to under-utilisation which reflects the exodus of population from the area.

 The name of the neighbourhood of Limbang ("balance" in Malay) was derived from an old road, Lorong Limbang.
 Lorongs were common in the past before urban redevelopment such as Lorong Kebasi, Lorong Bistari and Lorong Keduang (present-day Choa Chu Kang Drive).